DeclanChidlow/vale.rocks/src/portfolio/pamela-carter.md

 She signs each painting with her name or initials.
 Based on this, I expanded out a full wordmark and stylised monogram to represent her.
 It is simple, yet distinctive and true to her original signature.

 She also decided she wished to publish a podcast, which is neatly integrated into her site.
 Each episode is edited by myself to improve the listening experience and then uploaded to her site.
-Her site references these episodes in a format understood by popular podcasting platforms such as Apple Podcasts, Spotify, and YouTube Music for syndication.
+Her site references these episodes in a format understood by popular podcasting platforms such as **Apple Podcasts**, **Spotify**, **Amazon Music**, and **YouTube Music** for syndication.

 You can view the site at [pamcarter.net](https://pamcarter.net).